3 Minute read

 Please use the text of this article for your own purposes.
 The text is licensed under the Creative Commons Attribution (CC BY) 4.0 International license.
 This lets you copy, transform and share the text without restriction.
 We appreciate appropriate credit and links back to this website.
 Other content on this page (such as images, videos and logos) is not covered by the CC BY license and may not be used without permission from the copyright holder.
 If you have any questions about using this text, please contact the research web team.

 Guiding the design of hospitals as supportive spaces

 Lyons and University of Melbourne researchers have developed guidelines for hospital design that support patient wellbeing.

 With hundreds of new schools needed in Victoria in the coming decade, how will they meet future student and community needs?

-Tools to help teach students with additional needs or disability
+Tools to improve learning for students with additional needs or disabilities

 The SWANs assessment and teaching tools are improving education for children and young people with disabilities or additional learning needs.